 Why does spending time with unsuccessful people have such an enormous impact on your own career prospects?
 Well, unsuccessful people tend to:

 Not being especially interested in doing anything to improve their lot in life.
-It takes less effort to complain than to actually come up with a practical solution.
+It takes less effort to complain than to come up with a practical solution.